RobRich999/Chromium_Clang/LLVM/README.md

 vpython3 tools/clang/scripts/build.py --without-android --without-fuchsia --disable-asserts --thinlto --pgo --bolt --llvm-force-head-revision --x86-only --without-clang-extra

 Building LLVM with ThinLTO, PGO, and BOLT optimizations are optional.
-Regardless LLLVM still builds with optimizations for -O3, -march=native, Polly, extra LLVM loop passes, etc. PGO and BOLT are not too LLVM build time intensive for a relatively fast system and/or lots of cores.
-ThinLTO can incur dramatically increased LLVVM build times, even on my 64-core build server.
+Regardless, LLLVM still builds with optimizations for -O3, -march=native, Polly, extra LLVM loop passes, etc.

+PGO and BOLT are not too LLVM build time intensive for a relatively fast system and/or lots of cores.

+ThinLTO can incur dramatically increased LLVVM build times as tested on an Opteron 64-core build server.